-Stock-Based Compensation- On January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment," ("SFAS 123(R)"), which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors, including employee stock options and employee stock purchases related to an employee stock purchase plan, based on estimated fair values.
-Employee stock-based compensation expense recognized under SFAS 123(R) for the years ended December 31, 2007 and 2006 was \$1,510,361 and \$1,258,124, respectively, on a before and after tax basis.
-For the year ended December 31, 2005 we incurred \$259,000 of stock-based compensation for employees for options issued with exercise prices below market value, which represented the portion pertaining to the years ended December 31, 2005 based on the options' vesting requirements.
-See Note 17 to the Notes to Consolidated Financial Statements for additional information.
+Share-Based Employee Compensation-On January 1, 2006, we adopted Statement of Financial Accounting Standards No. 123 (revised 2004), "Share-Based Payment," ("SFAS 123(R)"), which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors, including employee stock options, restricted stock, performance shares and employee stock purchases related to an employee stock purchase plan, based on estimated fair values.
+SFAS 123(R) supersedes our previous accounting under Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25") for periods beginning in 2006.
+In March 2005, the SEC issued Staff Accounting Bulletin No. 107 ("SAB 107") relating to SFAS 123(R).
+We have applied the provisions of SAB 107 in our adoption of SFAS 123(R).

+We adopted SFAS 123(R) using the modified prospective transition method.
+In accordance with the modified prospective transition method, share-based compensation expense recognized under SFAS 123(R) for the years ended December 31, 2008, 2007 and 2006 was \$2.7 million, \$1.5 million and \$1.3 million, respectively on a before and after tax basis.